laavanyadatta/bits-route/README.md

-# BITS Pilani Campus Navigator
+# Multi-criteria Route Planning System - BITS Pilani

 A pathfinding system for navigating the BITS Pilani campus using classical AI search algorithms, with a primary focus on **Time-Dependent A\*** (TD-A\*) that adapts routes based on real-world congestion patterns.